vincmazet/bip/_sources/mm/measure.md

 <br />

 Solidity is the ratio of pixels in the objects to pixels of the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) image.
+For clarity, the convex hull of the objects is represented in dark gray into the images.
 It gives a measure of the compactness of the object.